mieubrisse/personal-writing/personal-finance-101/post.md

 When faced with an extraordinary claim, let time sort out if it's true.

 ### The structure of the randomness is important
 The second thing we can do to turn the randomness of the world to our advantage is to incorporate the _type_ of randomness into our decisions.
 Randomness is at the heart of poker, but professional poker players can consistently make a profit - even in online poker where there's little element of human interaction.
-They do this by consistently structuring their bets in ways that are advantageous: a 60% chance to win a hand means the poker pro will lose 4 out of every 10 hands, but with enough time the pro will have a very high likelihood to end up with more money than he started with.
+They do this by consistently structuring their bets in ways that are advantageous: a 60% chance to win a hand means the poker pro will lose 4 out of every 10 hands, but with enough time the pro has a very high likelihood to end up with more money than he started with.

+With a 60% chance to win a hand, the pro would be foolish to go all-in on any one hand.
+He'd still have a 4 in 10 chance of losing, and losing means he's guaranteed to be negative for the night.
+Far better to keep playing with small amounts, surviving long enough for the law of averages to overcome any short-term losses.

+Unfortunately, unlike in poker, the real world rarely comes with known win and loss probabilities.
+We know we want to consistently bet on

+TODOOOOTDOOO

 ### Resources